lilyfaiz/lilyfaiz/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on </b> data analysis. </b>
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning </b> Python & SQL. </b>
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on </b> visualization of medical data. </b>
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with </b> image rendering visualization, javascript. </b>
-- 💬 Ask me about ...
+- 💬 Ask me about my experience in medical and financial data visualization, website development.
-- 📫 How to reach me: ...
+- 📫 How to reach me: email or phone.
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: </b> I learned python and C++ by myself. </b>
 -->